-Protesters interrupt Senate hearing for Supreme Court nominee Brett Kavanaugh
+Protesters interrupt Senate hearing for Trump's Supreme Court nominee Brett Kavanaugh

 -

-Protesters interrupt Senate hearing for Supreme Court nominee Brett Kavanaugh
+Protesters interrupt Senate hearing for Trump's Supreme Court nominee Brett Kavanaugh

 Quarrelling and confusion have marked the Senate hearing for controversial US Supreme Court nominee Brett Kavanaugh.